andreywc/94870-portfolio/final_project_part2_andrey_chang.md

     - Things are clear, but maybe the order can be revised, like putting ideas about euthansia together

 * Conflict Feedbacks
-  - Visualizations are clear vs. Not sure why did I wrote Texas (Is there anything special about Texas?)
+  - Visualizations are clear vs. Not sure why did I wrote California (Is there anything special about California?)
   - Information is enough vs. Not persuasive enough, especially if I mentioned the rate of dogs euthanized in shelters, this could be midleading
   - Content warning label brings the attention vs. Add a subtitle under the content warning so audience knows what are you trying to warn